lliendo/Radar/docs/server-configuration.rst

 * checks, contacts, monitors, plugins : All these set of options tell Radar where to look for checks, contacts, monitors and plugins.
   They're just directory names.
-Radar does not impose you any layout on those directories.
+Radar does not impose on you any layout on these directories.
 This means that you are free to put configurations on any file on any directory below the ones you defined.
   The only requirement is that you are not allowed to mix for example